 Digital mind mapping is hot.
-More and more people are using it to create overview, increase understanding, take notes during meetings and outline projects using a simple mind map.
+More and more people are using it to create overviews, increase understanding, take notes during meetings, and outline projects using a simple mind map.
 Well… I write simple, but when you see the mind maps people create, you know they have a basic understanding of mind mapping, but they could use some assistance.
 That is where I step into the picture.

 our life is frittered away by detail… simplify, simplify – Henry David Thoreau

-What I do is I assist business and academic professionals and students to simplify their information.
-The beauty is that when you have a huge amount of information, it often only takes a small change in perspective to create knowledge and understanding in it.
+What I do is assist business and academic professionals and students to simplify their information.
+The beauty is that when you have a huge amount of information, it often only takes a small change in perspective to create knowledge and understand it.
 That is what I do.
-I simplify information and by doing that I’m able to reduce stress and increases insight and understanding.
+I simplify information and by doing that I’m able to reduce stress and increase insight and understanding.

 My role is to train business professionals who are studying to do that.
 I help them organize their books and other information and help them create knowledge maps (or visual maps or mind maps).